 What to expect from your shutters

-With an aluminum core for strength, PVC shutters are heavy.
+With an aluminium core for strength, PVC shutters are heavy.
 It is common, even when professionally installed, for this kind of shutter to drop slightly when opened and for the foot of the shutter to make contact with the bottom of the frame when closed.
 The shutter may have to be lifted slightly to be closed back into the frame.
 This behaviour is considered normal and, as such, cannot be the subject of a warranty claim.

 Shutters blades are joined by a hidden tilt rod and all move together when any single blade is opened and closed.
 Particularly on tall panels, closing the blades of a shutter by turning a single blade may not completely close every other blade.
 You may need to turn more than one blade to close them the last millimeter or so.
 This behaviour is considered normal and, as such, cannot be the subject of a warranty claim.